-Among this abundance of natural splendour lies the attractive capital city of Bishkek, famous for being one of the greenest cities in the world thanks to its profusion of trees and parks, while the ancient city of Osh near the Uzbekistan border is allegedly 3,000 years old and is full of historical diversions.
-Osh is also known for its lively market, which is reputedly one of the most colourful in all of Central Asia.
+Among this abundance of natural splendour lies the capital city of Bishkek, famous for being one of the greenest cities in the world thanks to its profusion of trees and parks.
+The ancient city of Osh near the Uzbekistan border is allegedly 3,000 years old and is full of historical diversions.
+Osh is also known for its market along the Silk Road and is one of the oldest and largest in central Asia.

 Become our Kyrgyzstan Travel Expert

 We are looking for contributors for our Kyrgyzstan travel guide.
 If you are a local, a regular traveller to Kyrgyzstan or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 Intrepid Travel is one of the world's leading suppliers of small group adventures focused on getting off the beaten track and having real life experiences in Kyrgzstan.